How can we regenerate the places we live and work in?

 In 2021, Ireland’s Environmental Protection Agency (EPA) released its 7th “State of Ireland’s Environment” report.
-This report found that 85% of EU protected habitats, and 30% of EU protected species have an inadequate or a bad status in Ireland.
+This report found that 85% of protected habitats, and 30% of protected species according to the EU have an inadequate or a bad status in Ireland.
 Almost 20% of Ireland’s breeding bird species are in long-term decline.
 The Irish Butterfly Monitoring Scheme also shows a long-term trend of decline.
 The overall assessment for Ireland’s nature and biodiversity was ‘very poor’.
 Clearly there is much work to do.

 The most important legislation underpinning biodiversity and nature conservation in Ireland is the: Wildlife Acts 1976 to 2022 and European Communities (Birds and Natural Habitats) Regulations 2011-2021